France’s Macron makes pro-European plea before EU elections

 - AP FACT CHECK: Trump's epic speech is laced with fabrication

-His column is expected to appear in newspapers in EU member countries on Tuesday.
+“The trap is not being part of the European Union,” he said in the column, which was expected to appear in Tuesday editions of newspapers in the 28 EU member countries.

+Macron decided to directly address the bloc’s voters to an effort to use the elections to give a new boost to the EU, his office said.